Pisces-Project/Pisces-Geometry/docs/source/galleries/examples/c_fields/GALLERY_HEADER.rst

 This gallery showcases examples based on the :mod:`fields` module, PyMetric's core abstraction for physical quantities defined over space—scalars, vectors, tensors, and more.

-The :mod:`fields` module provides a unified interface for working with field components, units, buffers, and coordinate-aware differential operations.
+The :mod:`fields` module provides a unified interface for working with field components, buffers, and coordinate-aware differential operations.
 These examples walk through how to:

 - Construct scalar, vector, and tensor fields over structured grids,